Introduction

 • If Agents have been installed for the wrong operating mode (standalone, clustered) then the Agent's journal in the JS7_AGENT_DATA/state directory can be removed.
 This operation removes any orders submitted to an Agent and requires the Agent to be re-registered to a Controller.

-• Kills a running Agent and any running tasks if used with the --restart switch.
-This includes killing child processes of running tasks.
+• Forcibly terminates a running Agent and running tasks if used with the --restart switch.
+This includes terminating child processes of running tasks.

 Exit Codes